robrechtdr/a_bag_of_pythons/README.md

     # Base for each of our models to inherit from.
     # django_extentions' TimeStampedModel should not be necessary as it looks
-    # already tracked by simple_history.
+    # like created and modified times are already tracked by simple_history.
     class TrackedModel(AuthStampedModel):
         history = HistoricalRecords()